gaultier/blog/how_to_make_your_own_static_site_generator.md

 $ git gc --aggressive --prune=now
 ```

-I am considering adding this command as a cron job or as a background job in my generator.
+I am considering adding this command as a cron job on my computer, or as a background job in my generator.

 ## Parsing